Generative Networks

 Reading the course profile

 Another application of pipeline is the ability to generate texts in the answer format.
-The following is an example of how a pretrained model can be used to answer questions by relating it to a body of text information (context).
+The following is an example of how a pre-trained model can be used to answer questions by relating it to a body of text information (context).

 context = """